The Samsung Galaxy Note 9 Pie update is confirmed and today we want to take users through the most, and least, exciting things about the release.

 While the Galaxy Note 9 will be among the first to Samsung’s new operating system, there are some potential disappointments you need to be aware of as we push toward the end of the year.

-In this guide we want to take you through the most exciting things we’ve learned about the Galaxy Note 9 Android Pie update in November.
-The update is slated to bring several new features including a brand new dark theme.
+In this guide we want to take you through the most exciting things we’ve learned about the Galaxy Note 9 Android Pie update.
+The update is slated to bring several new features including a brand new dark mode.

 We also want to take you through some of the potential disappointments to help you set proper expectations as we get closer to the update’s release.